 Dr. Lisa LaGeorge serves as the Director, CHF Academy at Children’s Hunger Fund in Sylmar, CA. CHF’s mission is to deliver hope to suffering children by equipping local churches for gospel-centered mercy ministry.

-For the past 20 years she served as a professor and in the Student Life Department at The Master’s University in Newhall, CA. During those years, Lisa worked with the most incredible staff, administering and training cross-cultural vocational mission trips as well as working with missionary kids, international students and military veterans.
+For more than 20 years, she served as a professor and an administrator in the Student Life Department at The Master’s University in Newhall, CA. During those years, Lisa worked with the most incredible staff, administering and training cross-cultural vocational mission trips as well as working with missionary kids, international students and military veterans.
 Two decades of working with undergraduates was an immense joy, challenge, privilege, and delight.

 Lisa serves on the board of The Elisha Foundation that provides retreats, respite training, and outreach with churches into communities of disability.
 One of the highlights of her life was trekking with The Elisha Foundation to Mt.
 Everest Base Camp.

 Lisa is rarely without a book, loves to cook for global gatherings, and hikes and camps and paddles if there is any time left.
-Lisa is single (at least at the moment of writing), but thanks God for the gift of a godly family and friends who are like family.
+Lisa is single, but thanks God for the gift of a godly family and friends who are like family.